 The Centers for Disease Control and Prevention (CDC) recommends several procedures for curbing coronavirus infections.
 At the top of the list of coronavirus tips is washing your hands.
 It may sound obvious, but this simple action is one of the most powerful tools for illness prevention.
 The CDC says that people should wash their hands often with soap and water for at least 20 seconds.
 When soap and water aren’t available, use alcohol-based hand sanitizers with at least 60% alcohol.

 Tip #2: Don’t touch your face

 Another recommendation from the CDC’s list of coronavirus tips is to avoid touching your eyes, nose and mouth if you haven’t washed your hands.
 Who knows what germs are hiding on surfaces–especially in airports–so try not to touch your face.
-While surgical masks may not be that effective in stopping people from breathing in viruses, they are helpful in preventing folks from touching their faces.
+The CDC now recommends that everyone wear a cloth face mask in public.

 Tip #3: Watch out for contact with sick people